Clarence Thomas: Early legal career

 During Thomas's tenure, he was credited with improving the efficiency of the EEOC.
 Settlement award amounts to victims of discrimination tripled, while the number of suits filed decreased.
-The EEOC's lack of goals and timetables drew criticism from civil rights advocates, who lobbied representatives to review the EEOC's practices; Thomas testified before Congress more than 50 times.
+But the EEOC's lack of goals and timetables drew criticism from some civil rights advocates, who lobbied representatives to review the EEOC's practices; Thomas testified before Congress more than 50 times.
 Near the end of his tenure, the EEOC came under congressional scrutiny for mishandling age-discrimination cases.

 D.C.
 Circuit Court of Appeals

 In early 1989, President George H. W. Bush expressed interest in nominating Thomas to a federal judgeship.
 Thomas, now at age 41, initially rejected the position, believing himself unready to make a lifetime commitment to being a judge.
 White House Counsel C. Boyden Gray and White House Chief of Staff John H. Sununu advocated for his nomination, and Judge Laurence Silberman advised Thomas to accept an appointment.
 Anticipating Thomas's nomination, a liberal coalition—including the Alliance for Justice and the National Organization for Women (NOW)—emerged to oppose his candidacy.

 On October 30, 1989, President George H. W. Bush nominated Thomas to the United States Court of Appeals for the District of Columbia Circuit to fill the seat vacated by Robert Bork.
 Thomas gained the support of other African American officials, including former transportation secretary William Coleman, and said that when meeting white Democratic staffers in the United States Senate, he was "struck by how easy it had become for sanctimonious whites to accuse a black man of not caring about civil rights".

 In February 1990, the Senate Judiciary Committee recommended Thomas by a vote of 12 to 1.
 On March 6, 1990, the Senate confirmed him to the Court of Appeals by a vote of 98 to 2.
 He developed cordial relationships during his 19 months on the federal court, including with Judge Ruth Bader Ginsburg.
 At age 42, Thomas was also the D.C.
 Circuit's youngest judge.
 During his judgeship, Thomas authored 19 opinions.
 A colleague on the D.C.
 Circuit described him as "talkative, gregarious on our court, [and] a real participant".
 He ruled in 145 cases, many of which concerned criminal matters.